Black crested gibbon: Distribution and habitat

 The black crested gibbon has a discontinuous distribution across southwestern China, northwestern Laos, and northern Vietnam.
 One thousand years ago, gibbons which may have been crested gibbons (Nomascus) were found over a large part of southern and central China up to the Yellow River.

 The four subspecies are geographically separated.
 The Tonkin black crested gibbon (Nomascus concolor concolor) occurs in southern China (southwestern Yunnan) and northern Vietnam (Lào Cai, Yên Bái, Sơn La, and Lai Châu provinces), between the Black and Red Rivers.
 The West Yunnan black crested gibbon (N. c. furvogaster) occurs in a small area near the Burma border, west of the Mekong, in southwestern Yunnan, southern China.
 The Central Yunnan black crested gibbon (N. c. jingdongensis) occurs in a small region around the Wuliang Mountains, between the Mekong and Chuanhe rivers in west-central Yunnan.
 The Laotian black crested gibbon (N. c. lu) occurs in northwestern Laos in an isolated population on the east bank of the Mekong in Laos.

 The black crested gibbon inhabits tropical evergreen, semievergreen, deciduous forests in subtropical and mountainous areas.
 It generally lives in high altitudes, from 2100 to 2400 m above sea level, where most of their food resources are concentrated.
 In Vietnam and Laos, the species is found at lower altitudes, while in China, it has been observed as high as 2689 meters.

 Conservation

 The black crested gibbon is listed as critically endangered on the IUCN Red List.
 An estimated 1300 to 2000 individuals are left in the wild.
 The western black crested gibbons were included on the State Forestry Bureau of China's list of 12 flagship and keystone species for biodiversity protection in 2021.
+While under protection, there was still a noticeable decline in population size at Wuliangshan National Nature Reserve.
+It was discovered that the gray langurs are suppressing the black crested gibbon's potential recovery.
+The gray langurs and black crested gibbons have similar diets and ranges; however, gray langurs have an advantage by having a more comprehensive dietary list, a larger group, and faster life history.
+The black crested gibbon inhabits the evergreen broad-leaved forests that take a long time to regenerate, making it challenging for the gibbons to connect with other groups.
+Ecological corridors were put in place in the Hengduan Mountain in China to help restore connections between different groups, increase overall well-being, and decrease the risk of extinction.